zytric/raj/_posts/2020-06-22-winning-at-command-conquer.md

 game.sendCommand([refinery.uid], { type: "sell" });
 ```

 I will stop fooling around here.
 We have enough knowlage winning a game.
 I tried a couple of games and replayed them.
-Winning!
-With some help 👍.
+Now, as a high lever player 😈.

 ## Final words